sulibo/sulibo.github.io/_posts/2020-11-23-kaggle-titanic-competition-with-deep-neural-network-using-keras.markdown

 submission.to_csv('titanic-nn.csv', index=False)
 ```

-Submission of this result on Kaggle results in a public score of 0.77751 (rank 4428th out of 16823 t the time of writing).
+Submission of this result on Kaggle results in a public score of 0.77751,  ranking 4428th out of 16823 at the time of writing.

 ## References
-This tutorial has been created based on great work done solving the Titanic competition.
+This tutorial has been created based on great work done solving the Titanic competition and machine learning.
 1. [https://zhuanlan.zhihu.com/p/50194676](https://zhuanlan.zhihu.com/p/50194676)
 2. [https://www.kaggle.com/startupsci/titanic-data-science-solutions](https://www.kaggle.com/startupsci/titanic-data-science-solutions)
+3. [https://www.kdnuggets.com/2020/09/mathworks-deep-learning-workflow.html](https://www.kdnuggets.com/2020/09/mathworks-deep-learning-workflow.html) <a name="ref3"></a>